renovatebot/renovate/docs/usage/configuration-options.md

 ### matchCurrentAge

-Use this field if you want to match packages that lie in a certain age range.
+Use this field if you want to match packages that satisfy the specified age range.

-For Eg. If you want to group packages which are older than 2 months
+For example, if you want to group packages which are older than 2 months:

 ```json
 {